swertz/momemta.github.io/docs/in-depth/new-module.md

 #### Inputs and outputs

 Inputs and outputs are untyped.
-To register inputs, you can use the `Input`, `Inputs`, `OptionalInput` and `OptionalInputs` methods.
+To register inputs, you can use the `Input` method.
 For an output, use the `Output` method.
 These methods expect a spec of the form:

 ```
 [<attr>/]*<name>